 The Company adopted and maintains the Intelsat S.A.
 2013 Equity Incentive Plan (the "2013 Equity Plan").
-Any of the employees, directors, officers, consultants or advisors) of the Company or any of our subsidiaries or their respective affiliates, are eligible for awards under the 2013 Equity Plan.
+Any of the employees, directors, officers, consultants or advisors (or prospective employees, directors, officers, consultants or advisors) of the Company or any of our subsidiaries or their respective affiliates, are eligible for awards under the 2013 Equity Plan.
 The Compensation Committee has the authority to determine who is granted an award under the 2013 Equity Plan.